 Drawbacks of Multivitamins

 However, there is also data to show that taking multivitamins may not deliver any major health advantages.
-Many studies have shown that the use of multivitamins is not connected with a lower risk of chronic illnesses, such as heart disease and cancer.
+Many studies have shown that the use of multivitamins is not associated with a lower risk of chronic illnesses, such as heart disease and cancer.